 Then, I used some short Seinfeld-isms in place of the word “Seinfeld” in the logo.

 For the font, I found a great tip on Kramer’s Apartment that gave some ideas on how to get a close font match to the original.
+I love the way it turned out!

 I printed them on white card stock, cut them out, and then taped them to 4-inch lollipop sticks.